DagmawiSolomon/spellchecker/README.md

 #### Todo
 - A CLI App to spell check files ( a linter for text files per say).
 - A Web interface that visualizes the process of spell checking.
-- A Web interface where users get real time spellchecking
+- A Web interface where users get real time spellchecking.